(Courtesy of Jack Tillmany)

 (Courtesy of Ed Tabor)

-Above is a great crowd scene from the IDAHO KID (1936).
+Above is a great crowd scene from the DAHO KID (Colony, 1936).
 The heroine providing first aid to the prone Rex Bell is Marion Shilling.
 Leftside from L-to-R are Earl Dwire, Jack King, Dave Sharpe, Sherry Tansey, Charlie King, Lane Chandler, and in the center with dark hat and moustache is Buck Morgan.
 Rightside: George Morrell (light colored vest) restrains Lafe McKee (dark vest); Phil Dunham to the right of McKee.